About John Hardy

 WHO WE ARE:

 Inspired by Bali and its time-honored jewelry-making traditions, Canadian artist John Hardy established an artisan collective in 1975 dedicated to creating one-of-a-kind jewelry and preserving the rich heritage of Bali.
-For over 40 years our artisans have committed to making handcrafted jewelry with techniques passed down for generations, using ethically sourced gemstones and we strive to use 100% reclaimed silver and gold.
+For over 40 years our artisans have committed to making handcrafted jewelry with techniques passed down for generations, using vetted suppliers to ensure both diamonds and gemstones conform to our high ethical standards, as well as reclaimed silver and gold.
 Our passion for creating distinctive and meaningful jewelry is echoed by our dedication to building a sustainable future for our artisan community.

 WHAT WE CRAFT: